 - Proven solutions

 Win themes center around key concerns your potential client may have when they’re looking for a partner or supplier.
 They want a reliable partner with a solution that has proven results.
-They may be looking for a partner with years of accumulated sector knowledge and is a safe pair of hands.
-Or they may be seeking out a low-cost solution that is also low risk.
+They may be looking for a partner with years of accumulated sector knowledge and a safe pair of hands.
+Or they may be seeking out a low-cost solution that is also low-risk.
 Whatever their challenges or pain points are, the goal of your proposal should be to answer them.
 This provides clear evidence that you are an ideal choice.

 It’s important not to have too many win themes in your proposal.
 The most effective proposals typically focus on between one and three win themes.
 By narrowing the number of win themes in your proposal you can take your time developing them, fine-tuning them and creating a compelling narrative.
 The key is to make sure you choose the most convincing proposal win themes.
 Those will often be the ones that you can most effectively support with discriminators and finer details.